 At least 14 crew members had to be rescued from two cargo vessels in Guindulman, the national news network ABS-CBN reported.

 Meanwhile, evacuations were already under way in Vietnam and Laos, where Haiyan was projected to hit next.
 Meteorologists in Vietnam said it could be the country's strongest storm ever.

 Alexander Smith and Elizabeth Chuck of NBC News contributed to this report.

 NOAA via Reuters

-Typhoon Haiyan in a NOAA satellite image Friday.
+Typhoon Haiyan is pictured in this NOAA satellite handout image taken Friday.

 First published November 9 2013, 4:17 AM